matter-labs/zksync-web-era-docs/docs/infra/running-node.md

 This section assumes that you have prepared a configuration file as described on the previous page.

-## Preferred hardware configuration
+## System Requirements for nodes started from DB dumps

-This configuration is approximate, expect updates to these specs.
+This configuration is approximate and should be considered as **minimal** requirements.

 - 32-core CPU
 - 64GB RAM
-- SSD storage:
+- SSD storage (NVME recommended):
-  - Testnet - ~800 GB (at the time of writing) and will grow over time, so should be constantly monitored
+  - Sepolia Testnet - 10GB zkSync node + 50GB PostgreSQL (at the time of writing, will grow over time, so should be constantly monitored)
-  - Mainnet - ~400 GB (at the time of writing) and will grow over time, so should be constantly monitored
+  - Mainnet - 3TB zkSync node + 8TB PostgreSQL (at the time of writing, will grow over time, so should be constantly monitored)
-  - NVMe recommended
-- 100 Mbps network connection.
+- 100 Mbps connection (1 Gbps+ recommended)

 ### A note about PostgreSQL storage